-Duties and Procedures
+Procedures

-- Duty to Disclose In connection with any actual or possible conflict of interest, an interested person must disclose the existence of the financial interest and be given the opportunity to disclose all material facts to the LMH CoC.
-Disclosures must be made at least annually by completing the annual Conflict of Interest statement and prior to any vote. - 2.
+- 1. Duty to Disclose In connection with any actual or possible conflict of interest, an interested person must disclose the existence of the financial interest and be given the opportunity to disclose all material facts to the LMH CoC. - 2.
 Recusal of Self Any interested person may recuse himself or herself at any time from involvement in any decision or discussion in which the interested person believes he or she has or may have a conflict of interest, without going through the process for determining whether a conflict of interest exists. - 3.
-Determining Whether a Conflict of Interest Exists After disclosure of the actual or potential financial interest and all material facts, and after any discussion with the interested person, they shall leave the LMH CoC meeting while the determination of a conflict of interest is discussed and voted upon.
-The remaining group members shall decide if a conflict of interest exists by a majority vote.
+Determining Whether a Conflict of Interest Exists After disclosure of the financial interest and all material facts, and after any discussion with the interested person, he/she shall leave the LMH CoC meeting while the determination of a conflict of interest is discussed and voted upon.
+The remaining group members shall decide if a conflict of interest exists.